NavinShrinivas/PupBin/README.md

 You can find the latest binaries in github releases

-Soon : We will try and pacakge our tool in cli and choclatey
+Soon we will try and pacakge our tool in winget and choclatey

 ### Linux binaries